JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ```
 =MIN(Table1[Store_Sales])
 ```
-In finding the average store sales I've used median formula here instead of average to avoid outliers.
+In finding the average store sales, I used the median formula instead of average to avoid the impact of outliers.
 ```
 =MEDIAN(Table1[Store_Sales])
 ```

-After finding the sales, I now started looking for Store ID.
-The formula that I've used is the following:<br>
+After identifying the sales, I now started looking for the Store ID.
+The formula that I used is as following:<br>
-This formula is for finding the Store ID of the highest sales:
+This formula is to find the Store ID with the highest sales:
 ```
 =INDEX(Table1[[Store ID ]], MATCH(MAX(Table1[Store_Sales]), Table1[Store_Sales], 0))
 ```
-This formula is for finding the Store ID of the lowest sales:
+This formula is to find the Store ID with the lowest sales:
 ```
 =INDEX(Table1[[Store ID ]], MATCH(MIN(Table1[Store_Sales]), Table1[Store_Sales], 0))
 ```

-That is how I've answered the questions in *Performance Analysis*.<br>
+That is how I answered the questions in ***Performance Analysis***.<br>
-Let's go now into the second set of questions.
+Let's now move into the second set of questions.

 ### **SOLVING THE *CUSTOMER BEHAVIOR* QUESTIONS**